40 years of history

 2017-18: Sierra Leone and Uganda

-JAM expands its projects to two new countries: In Sierra Leone, the nutrition program based on the “home-grown-school-feeding” model from Mozambique is being introduced.
-In Uganda, JAM is involved in the South Sudanese refugee camps with food, water and agricultural projects.
+JAM expands its projects into two new countries.
+In Sierra Leone, the organization introduces its nutrition program based on the “home-grown school feeding” model originally developed in Mozambique.
+In Uganda, JAM supports South Sudanese refugee camps through food distribution, water supply, and agricultural projects.

 2017-2018